kubernetes/cloud-provider-openstack/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md

 - `loadbalancer.openstack.org/class`

   The name of a preconfigured class in the config file.
-If provided, this config options included in the class section take precedence over the annotations of floating-subnet-id and floating-network-id.
+If provided, this config options included in the class section take precedence over the annotations of floating-subnet-id, floating-network-id, network-id, subnet-id and member-subnet-id .
 See the section below for how it works.

 - `loadbalancer.openstack.org/subnet-id`